rusty-electron/ml_deployment/data-sources.md

   * TorchServe: No, There is no official documentation for setting up CI/CD pipelines for TorchServe.
   * Vertex AI: No, there is no mention of such feature in the official documentation.
 * Popularity: how popular is the framework?
 We quantify this metric via github stars, following the methodology of [[11](#references)]:

   * Refer to the table for star counts.
   * Numerous options in our list, including MLflow and Kubeflow, offer a broader range of functions beyond mere deployment, which may positively influence their popularity.
-* Cost plan: How much does it cost e.g. monthly?[[4]](#References) We can find this data from their pricing page of the respective websites.
+* Cost plan: How much does it cost e.g. monthly? [[4]](#References) We can find this data from their pricing page of the respective websites.
 This can also include feature like cost monitoring.
 TODO: why is [4] cited?

   * AWS SageMaker: Paid tool with different pricing plans, see [here](https://aws.amazon.com/sagemaker/pricing/).
   * Azure ML: Specific price not mentioned on the official website, price plan can order after consulting support.
-  * BentoML: Open-source. (ask about including paid plans of subsidiaries like BentoCloud to Markus) It does offers fully managed platforms on a pay-as-you-go basis.
+  * BentoML: Open-source with Apache License 2.0, It does offers fully managed platforms on a pay-as-you-go basis.
 It has a enterprise plan that offers additional features like deploying on VPCs, dedicated support, etc. See [details](https://www.bentoml.com/cloud#pricing).
-  * Kubeflow: Open-source
+  * Kubeflow: Open-source with Apache License 2.0
-  * MLflow: Open-source
+  * MLflow: Open-source with Apache License 2.0
-  * RayServe: Open-source
+  * RayServe: Open-source with Apache License 2.0
   * Seldon Core: Open-core model.
 The core platform is open-source and can be used freely for non-production use cases like pre-production and testing.
 Production use cases require a paid license.
 See [source](https://www.seldon.io/strengthening-our-commitment-to-open-core) and [license](https://github.com/SeldonIO/seldon-core?tab=License-1-ov-file#readme).
-  * TensorFlow Serving: Open-source
+  * TensorFlow Serving: Open-source with Apache License 2.0
-  * TorchServe: Open-source
+  * TorchServe: Open-source with Apache License 2.0
   * Vertex AI: pay-as you-go
 * Compatibility with Docker/Docker support: Docker containers encapsulate all the dependencies, libraries, and configurations needed for an application.
 It also allows for the creation of reproducible environments.
 This means that the same Docker container can be run on different machines or cloud services, ensuring that the ML model’s behavior remains consistent across various deployment scenarios.
 In many cases, platforms can offer pre-built docker images for common use-cases. [[6]](#References)